Renting vs. Buying: The True Cost of Home Ownership

 If you choose to take out a mortgage and borrow the capital for your home, then this cost is more readily apparent: It’s the interest you pay on the home loan.
 And that is a cost of home ownership like all the others.

 The tricky thing about computing opportunity cost is choosing an interest rate.
 As a general rule, mortgage interest rates are below what you could earn on your money in the stock market.
 Mortgages are a more reliable financial vehicle, while stocks are more volatile and less predictable over short time spans.
 That means stocks will pay more in the long run.
 On the other hand, large mortgages usually incur an additional expense in the form of PMI (Private Mortgage Insurance) at first, increasing their cost and apparent rate.
+Just getting approved for a mortgage at a competitive rate can be more complicated for a retiree with assets but no income.

 Where would your money be invested if not in a mortgage, and what would it earn?
 For our purposes, I’m going to pick an arbitrary 5% rate of return to compute the opportunity cost of owning a home.
 That’s more than current mortgage interest rates, but less than most conservative projections for stock returns going forward.
 Though arguably this should be a real rate of return (after inflation), in which case it could be high.